Finding fresh economics for the 21st century

 We urgently need to reroute society away from this catastrophic path.
 That starts with fresh economic thinking.

 Who are the thinkers and doers finding the economic solutions we need to meet the challenges of the 21st century?
-Help us find them and celebrate them.
+Find out about our finalists here and more about our winner in 2019, Mariana Mazzucato.

 Read articles on Nobel Economics Prize winners here in our magazine, The Mint.
 Join the discussion on social media #NotTheNobel.

-Sign up to our PEP mailing list to keep in touch with developments – see bottom right of the screen.
+Sign up to our PEP mailing list to keep in touch with developments – see bottom right of the page.

-The winner of the Not the Nobel Prize 2019 will be announced at our event in London on Thursday 3rd October between 7pm and 8pm (GMT/UT).
-This will follow a panel discussion of the finalists.
-It will be live-streamed around the world.
+The winner of the Not the Nobel Prize 2019 was announced at our event in London on Thursday 3rd October.

-The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel – often called the Nobel Prize in Economics – will be announced on Monday 14th October.
+The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel – often called the Nobel Prize in Economics – was announced on Monday 14th October.